 If the test is negative, the symptoms will be managed like any other illness absence.
 The staff member or parents should liaise with the playgroup leader about when it is safe to return.

 If a test is positive, the playgroup leader must be informed immediately and the person who has tested positive must isolate for 10 days.
-The playgroup leader will contact the local health protection team and take advice about closing the setting.
+The playgroup leader will notify Ofsted and contact the local health protection team and take advice.

-If your child, or anybody else in your household develops symptoms, you should contact the playgroup leader immediately and they should not come to playgroup.
+If your child, or anybody else in your household develops symptoms, you should contact the playgroup leader immediately:

-If their test is positive, we will not be able to accept your child back to playgroup until the self-isolation periods are over.
+If the child’s test is positive, we will not be able to accept your child back to playgroup until the self-isolation periods are over.

 Playgroup fees still have to be paid If your child cannot attend playgroup because they or someone in their household has had a positive test.